uio-library/sublima/README.md

     />

-In /etc/apache2/httpd.conf add proxypass and proxypassreverse from port 80 to 8080:
+In httpd.conf add proxypass and proxypassreverse from port 80 to 8080:

         ProxyRequests Off
         ProxyPreserveHost On